A topic from the subject of Decomposition in Chemistry.

 Introduction

 Decomposition is a chemical process that breaks down organic matter into simpler substances.
-In food chemistry, decomposition is used to study the changes that occur in food over time.
-This information can be used to develop new food preservation methods and to improve the quality of food products.
+In food chemistry, decomposition is studied to understand the changes occurring in food over time.
+This knowledge aids in developing new food preservation methods and improving food product quality.

 Basic Concepts